utkarshashetye/Angular-project/README.md

 Hello
-This is My first Angular project
+This is My first Angular App .
 To run this project we need following requirements
 #.node.js
 #npm